JJMcM/bookish-chainsaw/docs/ONBOARDING.md

 ## Key Concepts to Understand

-* **Data contracts** – Every department entry in `src/data.js` must provide the fields the renderers expect (`metrics`, `trend.datapoints`, `projects.items`, etc.).
-Keeping that schema stable ensures the UI will remain consistent.
-* **Formatting helpers** – `formatValue` in `src/main.js` centralizes how numbers are displayed (thousands separators, percentage suffixes, minimum bar height), so extending the formatter is safer than sprinkling formatting logic across renderers.
-* **Accessibility considerations** – The dashboard uses semantic HTML landmarks, provides `aria-label` attributes for chart regions, and sets text equivalents for data so screen readers can interpret the content.
-Continue that pattern for new components.
+* **Data contracts** – The validation layer sanitises bad input, but supplying complete objects keeps the UI richer and minimises warning noise.
+Refer to [`docs/data-contract.md`](./data-contract.md) when shaping new exports.
+* **Formatting helpers** – `src/utils/format.js` centralises number formatting.
+Extend it instead of inlining formatting logic across renderers to preserve consistency.
+* **Accessibility considerations** – Live regions, toggle controls, and chart fallbacks ensure the UI remains usable with assistive tech.
+Mirror this approach when adding features (e.g., always provide text alternatives and keyboard interactions).
+* **Offline guardrails** – The CSS and scripts lint checks guarantee no remote resources are referenced.
+When adding assets, keep everything locally resolvable.

 ## Suggested Next Steps for Contributors

-1. **Automate quality checks** – Introduce tooling such as Prettier, ESLint, or stylelint to enforce formatting and catch common issues before committing changes.
-2. **Add tests** – Consider wiring up lightweight DOM snapshot tests (e.g., with Vitest or Jest + jsdom) to validate that renderer functions output the expected structures when data changes.
-3. **Connect real data sources** – Replace the static data module with fetch calls to an internal API or CSV export so the dashboard reflects live information.
-4. **Enhance visuals** – Explore integrating a charting library for more sophisticated trend visualizations or add drill-down views per metric card.
+1. **Automate data quality gates** – Extend the importer to reject exports with missing required sections (rather than just warning) and emit machine-readable audit logs for record keeping.
+2. **Broaden analytics views** – Experiment with additional visualisations (e.g., stacked bar trends or resource allocation heatmaps) that respect the offline-first contract.
+3. **Introduce configurable layouts** – Allow operators to toggle panel ordering or hide sections using saved preferences stored in localStorage.
+4. **Explore print/export views** – An offline PDF or printable layout helps share snapshots during reviews in disconnected environments.
-5. **Document contribution workflows** – Expand the README with coding standards, branching strategy, and review guidelines as the team grows.
+5. **Codify contribution workflows** – Document branching, code review expectations, and release packaging steps as the contributor base grows.

 Welcome aboard, and feel free to reach out to the maintainers if anything in this guide is unclear or if you have ideas for improvements!